-- Dr. Emily Cannon, is our newest bariatric specialist at Wiregrass Surgical and provides her patients with the care and compassion many of our patients have come to expect.
-Dr. Cannon brings to the table her skill as a surgeon and her ability to put her patients at ease.
-Together with her colleagues, Dr. Cannon seeks to help her patients achieve their weight loss goals with effective and low-risk solutions.
+- Dr. Emily Cannon, FACS, provides her patients with the care and compassion many of our patients have come to expect.
+She brings to the table her advanced skillset as a surgeon, combined with an ability to put patients at ease.
+Dr. Cannon seeks to help her patients achieve their weight loss goals with effective and low-risk solutions.

 Our Solutions: All minimally invasive, outpatient and safe

 Bariatric and metabolic surgeries have come a long way since the intestinal bypass open surgeries of the 1950s.

 At Wiregrass Surgical, we bring highly skilled surgeons with years of experience together with state-of-the-art equipment to ensure the success of your procedure.
 Your surgeon will help you select the right procedure — and a new life free of the physical and mental effects of obesity.